REI-Network/rei/packages/contracts/README.md

 GXChain2.0 genesis contracts

 - `Config` Global config contract, deployed at `0x0000000000000000000000000000000000001000`
+- `CommmissionShare` A smart contract that keeps commission reward for all staking user, dynamically deployed for each validator
+- `ValidatorKeeper` A smart contract that keeps validator reward for validator, dynamically deployed for each validator
-- `Share` User share contract, dynamically deployed for each validator
+- `UnstakeKeeper` A smart contract that keeps unstake amount, dynamically deployed for each validator
 - `StakeManager` Stake manager contract, deployed at `0x0000000000000000000000000000000000001001`
+- `Estimator` A smart contract that estimats staking amount

 ## Install